Impacted Bowel: Symptoms, Causes, Treatment

 - Sigmoidoscopy.
 A thin, lighted tube is inserted through the anus and rectum and into the lower part of the colon to look for fecal impaction and abnormal areas.

-The main treatment for impaction involves softening the stool so it can be removed or passed out of the body.
-If the bowel is palpable, your physician may be able to manually disimpact the bowel.
-This process involves inserting a lubricated, gloved index finger in the rectum to gently soften and break up the stool, according to an article in Clinics in Colon and Rectal Surgery.
-The finger, bent slightly, can then remove and extract the stool.
-This process is repeated until the rectum is cleared of any hardened stool.
+The first treatment for bowel impaction may be to soften the stool with an enema so it can be removed or passed out of the body.
+In most cases, your physician may be able to manually disimpact the stool.
+This process, according to an article in Clinics in Colon and Rectal Surgery, involves inserting a lubricated, gloved index finger in the rectum to gently soften and break up the stool.
+The physician’s finger, bent slightly, can then remove and extract the stool.
+This process is repeated until the rectum is cleared of any stool impaction.

-The best way to prevent an impacted bowel is to avoid becoming constipated.
-Steps you can take:
+The best way to avoid impacted bowel issues is to make sure you don’t become constipated, taking these steps:

 - Drink plenty of liquids daily to reduce your risk of dehydration.

-- Consume more high-fiber foods (such as whole-wheat bread, oats, and vegetables) to promote more frequent bowel movements.
+- Consume more high-fiber foods (such as whole-wheat bread, oats, and vegetables) to promote regular bowel movements.

 - Lower your intake of high-sugar foods.